andres-erbsen/dename-writeup/dename.md

 limits the effects of the compromise of an assigner to its subtree, but the root is still a central point of failure.

-**Online verification:**
+**Availability-based:**
 With Convergence[@convergence] or Perspectives[@perspectives], public
 "network notary" servers regularly monitor the public keys used by public websites.
-Anyone can run a network notary server; anyone a choose the set of notaries to trust.
+Anyone can run a network notary server; anyone can choose the set of notaries to trust.
 These systems are inherently limited to servers that are always online when their public keys are looked up.
 The mechanism the notaries use to contact the servers is also a potential point of attack; currently unauthenticated DNS is used.
+Furthermore, no consistency guarantees are provided: two honest notaries may report a different public key for the same site.

 **NameCoin** aims for very similar semantics to `dename` but uses a completely different construction.
 The mapping is determined by the longest log of name assignments available; anybody can extend any log, but doing so is computationally intensive.
-Assuming that most computational power is controlled by parties who adhere to the protocol, a correct log will be the longest in expectation.
+If most of the computational power is spent on NameCoin is controlled by parties who adhere to the protocol, a correct log will be the longest in expectation.
+As extensive computation is required to register a name, the entities who perform this computation charge for registration.
+This provides some incentive for good nodes to invest computational power into NameCoin, but there is no inherent reason why this would result in the good nodes being computationally more powerful than the bad nodes.

 **Cross-certification** systems such as Crypto-Book[@CryptoBook] and Keybase's account ownership proofs do not even aim to provide better